- Sarah recently joined A1 Marketing, a company just like yours.

 Mention colleagues to get their attention

-Sara needs to get the attention of Harry to request a hiring update.
-She mentions Harry directly in her message.
-Harry gets notified that someone needs his help, and everyone in the hiring channel stays up to date on what’s happening in the conversation.
+Sarah needs to get the attention of Toby to request a hiring update.
+She mentions Toby directly in her message.
+Toby gets notified that someone needs his help and everyone in the hiring channel stays up to date on what’s happening in the conversation.

 Your next steps